Letlhogonolo89/hello-world/README.md

 # hello-world
-#My first repository on github
+-My first repository on github
 #i am very honored as an ex soldier to be part of this bootcamp
 #i really am excited